Ian Happ Player Props: Cubs vs. Nationals

-On Wednesday, Ian Happ (.394 slugging percentage in past 10 games, with no homers) and the Chicago Cubs play the Washington Nationals, whose starting pitcher will be Jake Irvin.
-First pitch is at 7:05 PM ET.
+On Thursday, Ian Happ (.419 slugging percentage in past 10 games, with no home runs) and the Chicago Cubs play the Washington Nationals, whose starting pitcher will be Patrick Corbin.
+First pitch is at 1:05 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Nationals.
+He reached base in all four of his plate appearances (2-for-2) in his most recent appearance against the Nationals.

 Ian Happ Game Info & Props vs. the Nationals